 Pasting the cooler/shim assembly takes more thermal paste than may appear obvious on first consideration.
 This is because the bottom of the cooler it is not a continuous surface but rather a set of four parallel heat conductive lines, each of which must be pasted separately.
-For each line, I used three small drops of paste and then spread them up and down the line until it was covered.
+For each line, I used three small drops of paste, each about the size of a grain of rice (one at the top, one at the bottom and one in the middle) and then spread them up and down the line until it was fully covered.

 When the paste is fully spread, press one side of the shim up against it and apply a small amount of pressure for a short moment.
-This causes the shim to stick to the bottom of the cooler, allowing you to work with the combined entity as a single thing.
+This causes the shim to stick to the bottom of the cooler, allowing you to work with the combined cooler/shim entity as a single thing.
+Again, remember that thermal paste is not glue, so the degree of "stick" is limited.
+Keep this in mind as you handle the cooler/shim entity.

-For the CPU pasting, I put one small drop of paste (about the size of a grain of rice) onto the face of the CPU chip and spread that out evenly.
+For the CPU pasting, I put one small drop of paste (again about the size of a grain of rice) onto the face of the CPU chip and spread that out evenly.